A Solid Solar-Cell Solution

 The performance of the new cells is encouraging, says chemistry professor Thomas E. Mallouk of Pennsylvania State University.
 Mallouk, who wrote a commentary for the same issue of Nature, adds that not only does the cell have low internal electrical resistance, which is to be expected for cells that have good hole conductors, but it also achieves high current and voltage.

-Given that a range of solid solutions can be made from compounds in this family, “elaborating the chemistry of this class of hole conductors may be a fruitful avenue for dye-cell research,” he adds.
+A range of solid solutions can be made from compounds in this family, which “suggests that elaborating the chemistry of this class of hole conductors may be a fruitful avenue for dye-cell research,” Mallouk adds.

 Join the conversation